If you’re like most people, then your debit card is quickly becoming your preferred form of payment.

 2. Suspicious activity was detected

-For example, your financial institution has your residency listed as New York.
-But then they see an international purchase in London.
+For example, your financial institution has your address listed as New York.
+But then they see an overseas purchase in Istanbul.
 Either someone stole your debit card details or you are traveling and forgot to tell them.

 Remember, it is best to let your bank know about any trips you are taking.
 That way, if something happens while you’re gone, the bank will know and they won’t think it’s fraud.